tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night_.md

 Last week, while I was holding Zoe tightly as she let out a long, drawn-out wail, starting with a high-pitched scream, almost ear-piercing.

-I knew hearing it was the only way I could get help, so I got out my phone and started recording it.
+I knew hearing it was the only way I could get help, so I grabbed my phone and started recording.
 I did this for 3 nights in a row.
 Then I drafted an email with the recordings to Dr. Patel’s office with a simple note.

 **PLEASE.
 LISTEN TO THESE.**